UBC-DSCI/dsci-100-student-python/README.md

 - One final covering all the material in the course
     - To be scheduled by Classroom Services.
 Invigilated in-person.

-**Note**: Since DSCI 100 is a large course with multiple sections (hence, multiple versions of quizzes), the instructors reserve the rights to scale grades in order to maintain equity among sections according the [UBC campus wide policies and regulations](https://www.calendar.ubc.ca/Vancouver/index.cfm?tree=3,42,96,0).
+**Note**: Since DSCI 100 is a large course with multiple sections (hence, multiple versions of exams), the instructors reserve the rights to scale grades in order to maintain equity among sections according the [UBC campus wide policies and regulations](https://www.calendar.ubc.ca/Vancouver/index.cfm?tree=3,42,96,0).

 In each class (lecture and tutorial) there will be an assignment: